-There is a large crossover between topics learnt in GCSE Maths and in GCSE Statistics, meaning strong mathematicians will benefit from studying this course.
+There is a large crossover between topics learnt in GCSE Maths with topics learnt in GCSE Statistics, meaning strong Mathematicians will benefit from studying this course.
 There is also a significant crossover with GCSE Geography, History and Business including a lot of map and graph-based skills.